 End game deadlock, to be more specific.

 Sounds familiar?
-I’d be very surprised if you’ve played such games, and not ended up in one such situation.
+I’d be very surprised if you’ve played RTS games, and not ended up in at least one such situation.

 Sounds … familiar?

-Sounds like a certain deadlock in one corner of the world?
+Sounds like a certain deadlock in one corner of our world?

 Here’s what I do when trapped in such deadlocks.
 I retire.
 If it was an enjoyable session, I thank the other players and graciously surrender.